facebook/create-react-app/CONTRIBUTING.md

 Good pull requests - patches, improvements, new features - are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.

-Please **ask first** is somebody else is already working on this or the core developers think your feature is in-scope for `create-react-app`.
+Please **ask first** if somebody else is already working on this or the core developers think your feature is in-scope for `create-react-app`.
 Generally always have a related issue with discussions for whatever you are including.

 Please also provide a **test plan**, i.e. specify how you verified what you added works.